Daniel is a Toronto pest control expert known as an industry go-to guy and innovator of safe, effective pest control

 Bed bugs travel from one location to the next by attaching themselves to their host’s clothing.
-If your home or office is infested and you often travel by car, these pests may find their way into your vehicle and quickly breed an infestation.
+If your home or office is infested and you often travel by car, these pests may find their way into your vehicle and quickly infest it.

 The good news is that there are a number of safe and effective treatments to get bed bugs out of your car.
 The following tips can help keep your car bedbug-free, as well as help prevent infestations from developing.

 Start With Inspection

 The first step to ensuring a bedbug-free car is to confirm you have an infestation in the first place.
 Treatments can be expensive and time-consuming, so it is important to be absolutely certain you have bed bugs before moving forward.